 For a list of current & former BEAST officers, please go here: Officer List

-Co-President (2): The role of the president is to represent BEAST to the faculty and facilitate communication about issues that concern the group.
+Co-President (2 persons): The role of the president is to represent BEAST to the faculty and facilitate communication about issues that concern the group.
 This includes: (a) representing BEAST at Executive Committee meetings once a month on alternating campuses, (b) reporting to BEAST about issues raised at Exec Meetings and relaying student feedback to the Exec, (c) calling and running BEAST meetings and elections, (d) representing BEAST at official departmental events, and (e) overseeing the entire BEAST organization.
 S/he should have significant previous involvement with BEAST.
 Students must have passed their qualifying exam.
-The first president will start January 2017 and stay on for one year until January 2018.
-The second president will start March 2017 and stay on until March 2018.
-This will allow for each person to run for one year with a three month overlap between each administration.
+The first president will start January 2019 and stay on for one year until January 2020.
+The second president will start March 2019 and stay on until March 2020.
+This will allow for each person to hold office for one year with a three month overlap between each administration.

 Retreat Committee (8 members total w/ 2yr appts, 4 members elected each year): The Retreat Committee plans the annual Bioengineering Retreat.
-The responsibilities include: (a) establishing the format and agenda for the retreat, (b) communicating with BEAST about the structure of the retreat, (c) soliciting participation in student talks and poster sessions, faculty talks, and the alumni panel (d) organizing student-faculty networking dinner (d) giving input to the committee regarding social activities, (e) running the T-shirt competition, (f) coordinating with administrators, and much, much more!
-The term is two years, with 1 returning member serving as chair of the committee.
+The responsibilities include: (a) establishing the format and agenda for the retreat, (b) communicating with BEAST about the structure of the retreat, (c) soliciting participation in student talks and poster sessions, faculty talks, and the alumni panel (d) organizing student-faculty networking dinner (e) giving input to the committee regarding social activities, (f) running the T-shirt competition, (g) coordinating with administrators, and much, much more!
+The term is two years, with one returning member serving as chair of the committee.

 Visit Weekend Committee (8 members total w/ 2yr appts, 4 members elected each year): The Visit Weekend Committee plans the weekend itinerary for the prospective students prior to their interviews, and interfaces with the administrators to coordinate schedules and events for the on-site admissions visits.
-They also match prospective students with continuing student mentors/hosts, who will become their peer mentors should be accepted to the program.
-Please see the wiki for a full list of tasks.
 The majority of efforts occur between January and conclusion of the admissions visits.
 Coordinators should be accessible to prospective students during the on-site and off-site visit activities.
-The term is two years, with 2 returning members serving as co-chairs of the committee.
+The term is two years, with two returning members serving as co-chairs of the committee.

 Admissions Committee (10 members total w/ 2yr appts, 5 members elected each year): Student representatives on the Admissions Committee play an active role in the selection of incoming students.
 The requirements include: (a) evaluating the numerous candidates’ applications during December/January based on criteria set by the faculty before the admissions committee meets, (b) attending the all day Admissions Selection Committee meeting in mid to late January and the follow-up meeting following the visits in March, (c) reviewing each application with the full committee to arrive at a consensus and to select the applicants to invite for interviews.
 Students must have passed their qualifying exam.
 This is a 2 year term.

-Webmaster (1): The role of the webmaster is to maintain the BEAST Wiki (http://ucbeast.berkeley.edu/) and resources within (e.g. updated first year information, rent map, student directory of dissertation labs, calendar).
+Webmaster (1 person): The role of the webmaster is to maintain the BEAST Wiki (http://ucbeast.berkeley.edu/) and resources within (e.g. updated first year information, rent map, student directory of dissertation labs, calendar).
 Familiarity with WordPress is helpful, but not necessary.
-This is a 1 year position.
+This is a one year position.

-BMES Liaison (1): The primary role of the BMES Liaison is to interface with the undergraduate chapter of BMES at UC Berkeley and streamline interactions between the undergraduate and graduate Bioengineering student populations at UC Berkeley/UCSF.
+BMES Liaison (1 person): The primary role of the BMES Liaison is to interface with the undergraduate chapter of BMES at UC Berkeley and streamline interactions between the undergraduate and graduate Bioengineering student populations at UC Berkeley/UCSF.
 The BMES Liaison is expected to meet with the BMES Executive Committee as necessary, helping advertise their events to graduate students and recruiting graduate students to participate at their events.
-This is a 1-year term.
+This is a one year term.